ElijahCuff/LinkJack/README.md

 * BootStrap 4
 * jQuery

-## Design & Theme
-MIT Licensed Design
-> See [Mobirise](https://mobirise.com) for more information on the software used to build LinkJack's html frontend.

 ## Installation
 * The project is a self installing website that uses the config.php file included by all other php files to create a universal installation configuration script.
 * Edit the **config.php** file to suite your installation environment.